aistairc/BENNERD/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # Overview

+In response to the coronavirus disease 2019 (COVID-19) for global research community to apply recent advances in NLP, COVID-19 Open Research Dataset ([CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge)) is proposed as a research challenge.
+The dataset consists of a resource of over 181,000 scholarly articles that are related to the infectious disease COVID-19 caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+To facilitate COVID-19 studies, since named entity recognition (NER) is considered a fundamental step in text mining system, [data mining group](http://dm1.cs.uiuc.edu) of [CS@UIUC](https://cs.illinois.edu) has created [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset with comprehensive NE annotations.
+The annotations are based on distant or weak supervision.
+The [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset includes 29,500 documents from the [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) corpus.

 We present our recent efforts related to the coronavirus disease in 2019.
 Our main objective is to provide our recent biomedical entity linking system for end-users to facilitate and accelerate COVID-19 studies.
 We provide an **[web interface](#bennerd-demo)** so that end-users can easily analyze their texts with our system.
 The **[evaluation](#evaluation)** of our method are also reported on this page with comparing with several existing state-of-the-art systems.
 We also release our manually annotated test- and UMLS-based **[test sets](#test-sets)** that are used to evaluate our system to support the NLP community in developing the natural language processing (NLP) systems for the coronavirus disease.

 # BENNERD DEMO
-The BENNERD system provides a [web interface](http://prm-ezcatdb.cbrc.jp/bennerd/) to facilitate the process of text annotation and its disambiguation without any training for end users like researchers or biologists.
+The BENNERD system provides a web interface to facilitate the process of text annotation and its disambiguation without any training for end users like researchers or biologists.
 In our demo, users can input a plain text of any biomedical document to extract entities with their corresponding types and UMLS CUI(s) in BRAT format.
 It also provides a feature to filter out some of the specific entities by their types via a simple checkbox list (the setting button on the top right of page).

 Users can access our demo via [http://prm-ezcatdb.cbrc.jp/bennerd/](http://prm-ezcatdb.cbrc.jp/bennerd/).